IPO-bound Urban Company ramps up sales, ad expenses to maintain brand strength, consumer retention

 Home services unicorn Urban Company, which spent Rs 173 crore on advertisement expenditure in the fiscal year (FY) 2024, has planned to allocate 4.21% of the IPO-raised capital for marketing initiatives.
 According to the recently released draft red herring prospectus (DRHP), Urban Company has planned to raise a total of Rs 1,900 crore through the IPO, of which Rs 80 crore will be allocated for marketing activities.
 As per the company, of the total Rs 80 crore of net proceeds, Rs 18 crore will be deployed in FY26, Rs 31 crore in FY27, and Rs 31 crore in FY28.

 The Gurugram-based services firm ramped up its sales, promotion, and ad expenses in the past three years significantly.
-In FY22 Urban Company spent Rs 167.7 crore on ads, in FY23 189 crore, and in FY24 Rs 173 crore.
-As per the DRHP, Urban Company's ad expenses in the first nine months ended on 31 December 2024 stood at Rs 131 crore.
+In FY22 Urban Company spent Rs167.7 crore on ads, in FY23 Rs189 crore, and in FY24 Rs173 crore.
+As per the DRHP, Urban Company's ad expenses in the first nine months ended on 31 December 2024 stood at Rs131 crore.

 However, UC's ad expenses as a percent of revenue from operation declined yearly, such as 38.34% in FY22; 29.72% in FY23, and 20.92% in FY24, respectively.